 At the top of the stairs, the crystal clear water of the Lake Agnes greets you.
 Frankly, I think that this lake should have been named the Mirror Lake as the mountains surrounding the lakes, on a clear day, are perfectly reflected on the still surface of the lake.
 The reflection of the mountains makes for some wonderful Insta-worthy photos.
 Beside the lake, you’ll see a log cabin that is the Lake Agnes Tea House.

 Lake Agnes Tea House

-From the Lake Agnes tea house if you have the energy you can continue to Little Beehive, Big Beehive and Devil’s Scree for some breathtaking views of Lake Louise.
-However, if your fitness levels match mine, you will just prefer to head back to Lake Louise and call it a day!
+If the tea has restored your energy, you may consider continuing the hike to Little Beehive, Big Beehive and Devil’s Scree for some breathtaking views of Lake Louise and Mirror Lake .
+However, if your fitness levels match mine, you may just prefer to head back to Lake Louise and call it a day!

 If you like this article, don’t forget to share or pin it.

 Pingback: The Good, The Bad and The Ugly Of Banff National Park - Traveling Pari

 This kind of hiking is on my bucket list.
 I want to travel to this kind of place.
 Unfortunately, I would need to save a lot of money just to go there.
 But I still dream that someday I would get to travel to that kind of place.